-At June 30, 2019, the Employer reported a liability (asset) of (\$633.00) for its proportionate share of the net OPEB liability (asset).
-The net OPEB liability (asset) was measured as of June 30, 2018.
-The total OPEB liability (asset) used to calculate the net OPEB liability (asset) was based on an actuarial valuation as of June 30, 2017.
-An expected total OPEB liability (asset) as of June 30, 2018 was determined using standard roll-forward techniques.
-The Employer's proportion of the net OPEB liability

-(asset) was based on actual member salaries reported to the SEAD-OPEB plan during the fiscal year ended June 30, 2018.
-At June 30, 2018, the Employer's proportion was 0.000234%, which was a decrease of 0.005075% from its proportion measured as of June 30, 2017.
+At June 30, 2020, the School District reported an asset of \$0.00 for its proportionate share of the net OPEB asset.
+The net OPEB asset was measured as of June 30, 2019.
+The total OPEB asset used to calculate the net OPEB asset was based on an actuarial valuation as of June 30, 2018.
+An expected total OPEB asset as of June 30, 2019 was determined using standard roll-forward techniques.
+The School District's proportion of the net OPEB asset was based on actual member salaries reported to the SEAD-OPEB plan during the fiscal year ended June 30, 2019.
+At June 30, 2019, the School District's proportion was 0.000000%, which was a decrease of 0.000234% from its proportion measured as of June 30, 2018.

-For the year ended June 30, 2019, the Employer recognized OPEB expense of \$4,204.00.
-At June 30, 2019, the Employer reported deferred outflows of resources and deferred inflows of resources related to OPEB from the following sources:
+For the year ended June 30, 2020, the School District recognized OPEB expense of \$4,486.00.
+At June 30, 2020, the School District reported deferred outflows of resources and deferred inflows of resources related to OPEB from the following sources:

 SEAD-OPEB

 Deferred Deferred

 Outflows of Inflows of

 Resources Resources

-Differences between expected and actual experience \$ 7.00 \$ -

-Changes of assumptions 33.00 -

-Net difference between projected and actual earnings on OPEB plan investments - 105.00

-Changes in proportion and differences between School District contributions and proportionate share of contributions 7,155.00
+Changes in proportion and differences between

+School District contributions and proportionate

-Total \$ 7,195.00 \$ 105.00
+share of contributions \$ 3,237.00 \$